goooleabc/bioR/README.md

 ====

 Some R scripts and docs

-The newer project workplace is http://goooleabc.bitbusket.org/ .
+The newer workplace is https://bitbucket.org/goooleabc/bior.